allizon/gob/README.md

 gob.false?(:not_here) => true
 ```

-Check to see if a given key -- or one of a list of keys -- exists:
+Check to see if a given key -- or one of a list of keys -- exists!
 ```ruby
 gob.has?(:a) => true
 gob.has?(:z) => false